Montlake Community Club

 It’s an event in Montlake for the Montlake community.
 All gardens, big and small and art studios are welcome!
 Do you have interesting plants or a unique landscape element?
 Are you a ceramicist who wants to show your work?
 Consider signing up!

-Tickets are $10 for adults (children are free) and we will have wristband pickup the day of in the Montlake Business District.
+Tickets are $10 for adults (children are free) and we will have wristband pickup starting at 10:45am at Cafe Lago.
 There also will be limited edition Garden and Art Tour Gear available for pre-order and limited quantities available the day of event.
-Pre-order link will be in the form above.

 Please forward this along to neighbors who you think would be interested!